P7h/insert_overwrite__databricks_dbt/README.md

 1. **Setup (02a)**: Create source tables and generate 20,000 sample orders
 2. **Initial dbt build**: Run all dbt models with insert_overwrite (first time = full load)
-3. **Simulate late arrivals (02b)**: Add 50 new orders to automatically calculated dates
+3. **Simulate late arrivals (02b)**: Append random new orders (20-100 per date) to randomly selected dates
-   - Notebook auto-detects data range and selects 3 dates (20%, 50%, 80% through the range)
+   - Notebook auto-detects data range and randomly selects 3 dates (excluding last 2 days)
+   - Each date gets a random number of late-arriving orders to simulate realistic scenarios
    - Works in any month/year without hardcoded dates!
    - Shows BEFORE/AFTER counts in source tables
    - Demonstrates that mart tables are now OUT OF SYNC
-4. **Dynamic refresh with insert_overwrite**: dbt automatically detects and refreshes ONLY the affected dates!
+4. **dbt build with --full-refresh + insert_overwrite**: dbt automatically detects and refreshes ONLY the affected dates!
+   - ✅ Uses `--full-refresh` flag to bypass slow information_schema queries
+   - ✅ **IMPORTANT**: insert_overwrite strategy is STILL data-driven and selective!
    - ✅ Processes ALL source data and aggregates by order_date
    - ✅ insert_overwrite automatically detects which partitions exist in the result
-   - ✅ Overwrites ONLY those 3 partitions (not all 90+ days!)
+   - ✅ Overwrites ONLY those 3 partitions (not all 32-61 days!)
+   - ✅ `--full-refresh` does NOT mean "replace all data" with insert_overwrite - it just skips incremental checks
    - ✅ No filters, no explicit dates - completely data-driven!
    - ✅ Mart tables back in sync with minimal processing
 5. **Verify synchronization (02c)**: Confirms: